nullstare/ReiLua/API.md

 > success = RL.UpdateTextureRec( Texture2D texture, Rectangle rec, int{} pixels )

 Update GPU texture rectangle with new data
 NOTE!
-Should be TEXTURE_SOURCE_TEXTURE.
+Should be TEXTURE_TYPE_TEXTURE.
 Pixel should be in format { { 255, 255, 255, 255 }... } depending on the pixel format

 - Failure return false
 - Success return true